siderolabs/coredns/plugin/multisocket/README.md

 multisocket [NUM_SOCKETS]
 ~~~

 * **NUM_SOCKETS** - the number of servers that will listen on one port.
 Default value is equal to GOMAXPROCS.
+Maximum value is 1024.

 ## Examples